chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

         max-async: 1

-NOTES: This test is specific to Buildroot only.
+NOTE: This test is specific to Buildroot only.
 An example of the expected test result for this test is ilustrated in the related :ref:`Total Compute Platform Expected Test Results <docs/totalcompute/tc2/expected-test-results_eas>` document section.

 Debugging on Arm Development Studio